FAQs

 Can I re-attempt my video interview answers?

 No, the only question you can re-do is the practice question.
-Once you start your interview you cannot re-attempt a question unless there has been a technical issue.
+Once you start your interview you cannot re-attempt a question unless there has been a proven technical issue.

 You cannot request to reattempt question/s based on that you were unhappy with your answer or performance.